 Between 2005 and 2006 there was a 3 percent increase in teen birth rates, unfortunately Latinas have the highest teen birth and pregnancy rate of all racial and ethnic groups in the United States.
 Nearly 53 percent of Latinas get pregnant at least once before their 20th birthday.

-The National Campaign to Prevent Teen and Unplanned Pregnancy.
+These startling statistics are courtesy of The National Campaign to Prevent Teen and Unplanned Pregnancy.
 This organization has recently developed, The Latino Initiative.

 The Latino Initiative’s mission is to reduce the persistently high teen pregnancy and birth rates and in doing so improve the lives and future prospects of children and families, according to the Latino Initiative’s Web site.